linjames0/jameslin.bio/markdown/research.md

 What struck me the most is that people (supposedly risk-averse academics!) join with the understanding they might not get *any papers* during their time at the lab.
 Many experiments fail and in big ways, but these are table stakes for great science.
 Some of our experiments end up working and they change the game.

+---

 It's hard to overstate how important these two cultural pillars are for facilitating risk-taking and innovation.
 It's equally important to note just how out-of-place this culture is in academia.
 Risk-taking is not the norm.
 Most labs are beholden to foreseeable, reliable results to secure grants and further funding.
 The kind of science that results from this kind of thinking is fundamentally uninteresting.
 It is necessary, yes, but in my view the best kind of science is aspirational with a chance of huge if true.

-You can break this cycle, but only if you have a proven track record of stellar results or find funding sources willing to support your research vision.
+You can break this cycle, but only if you have a track record of stellar results or find funding sources willing to support your research vision.

 With that out of the way, a lot of things remain true across different research labs.